 About the Subject

-The department has developed schemes of work that encourage students to create high quality, personal art work that is both purposeful and meaningful.
+We have shaped an exciting and diverse programme of learning that encourages students to create high quality, personal art work that is both purposeful, meaningful and skilled.

 The Curriculum